-Here are ten tips for selling your yarn and fiber arts crafts.
+Here are 10 tips for selling your yarn and fiber arts crafts.

 1. Determine what you want to sell.

-People are typically more successful if they specialize in creating and selling what they truly enjoy working on.
+You’ll be more successful if you specialize in creating and selling what you truly enjoy working on.
 Some of the options in the area of fiber crafts include:

 - Your own finished craft items.
 If you like to crochet baby booties or knit blankets, then this is what you’ll want to sell.

 - Customized finished craft items.
 This is where you take orders for what other people want you to make and create those items on demand.

 - Your own original patterns.
 Perhaps you like to always design something new and you really just want to sell patterns, instead of finished items.